shoval6/Graph-Representation-System/README.md

 ### (~) GUI
 **GUI Class**
-This class manages all the view settings of the system.\
+This class manages all the view settings of the system.<br />
-The GUI was built in Java Swing.\
+The GUI was built in Java Swing.<br />
-**GUIHandler Class**\
+**GUIHandler Class**<br />
 This is the controller of the GUI.
-All the user inputs and interactions are handle here.\
+All the user inputs and interactions are handle here.<br />